-In April 2007 we completed the acquisition of FCI, a privately-held Korea-based fabless IC company focused on mobile TV and wireless communications RF applications, in November 2007 we acquired select parts of the Centronix mobile TV business of Korea Information Engineering Services Co., Ltd. ("Centronix") and in October 2011 we acquired select assets of BTL Systems, Inc. (hereafter "BTL") The products from our FCI, Centronix and BTL acquisitions comprise our mobile communications product line.
-In the fourth quarter of 2009, we determined that goodwill and certain long-lived assets relating to our mobile communication product line were impaired and recorded an impairment charge of US\$37.4 million.
+In April 2007 we completed the acquisition of FCI, a privately-held Korea-based fabless IC company focused on mobile TV and wireless communications radio frequency, or RF, applications; in November 2007, we acquired select parts of the Centronix mobile TV business of Korea Information Engineering Services Co., Ltd. ("Centronix") and in October 2011 we acquired select assets of BTL Systems, Inc. ("BTL").
+The products from our FCI, Centronix and BTL acquisitions are for the mobile communications market.
+In the fourth quarter of 2009, we determined that goodwill and certain long-lived assets relating to these products were impaired and recorded an impairment charge of US\$37.4 million.
+In July 2015 we completed the acquisition of Shannon Systems, a privately-held China-based supplier of enterprise-class PCIe SSD solutions to China's internet and other industries.

 See "We are exposed to potential impairment charges on intangible assets relating to recent acquisitions and on investments if business conditions deteriorate" below.
 Risks arising from these or other future acquisitions could include among other things:

-- our ability to accurately assess the business and prospects of an acquisition or the anticipated benefits of an acquisition; - delays in or failure to complete the development and application of the acquired technologies or products; - timing of the rollout and adoption of new applications and technology standards; - our ability to successfully integrate acquired technologies, operations and personnel; - failure to achieve projected results of an acquisition or inability to realize the anticipated benefits of an acquisition; - disruption of our ongoing business; - · diversion of management and employees' attention from other business activities; - risks associated with entering into a geographic region or business market in which we have little or no prior experience and specifically managing personnel in these regions; - difficulties in establishing and maintaining uniform standards, controls, policies and procedures; - deficiencies in the internal control of any acquired company resulting in a material weakness in our overall internal control; - our ability to recover costs of the acquisition or investment; - amortization expenses and large and immediate write-offs; - impairment charges related to goodwill or other assets; - negative impact on our relationships with customers, vendors, suppliers or contractors;

-- inability to retain key employees of an acquired business; and - potentially dilutive issuance of equity securities.
+- our ability to accurately assess the business and prospects of an acquisition or the anticipated benefits of an acquisition; - delays in or failure to complete the development and application of the acquired technologies or products; - timing of the rollout and adoption of new applications and technology standards; - our ability to successfully integrate acquired technologies, operations and personnel; - failure to achieve projected results of an acquisition or inability to realize the anticipated benefits of an acquisition; - disruption of our ongoing business; - diversion of management and employees' attention from other business activities; - risks associated with entering into a geographic region or business market in which we have little or no prior experience and specifically managing personnel in these regions; - difficulties in establishing and maintaining uniform standards, controls, policies and procedures; - deficiencies in the internal control of any acquired company resulting in a material weakness in our overall internal control; - our ability to recover costs of the acquisition or investment; - amortization expenses and large and immediate write-offs; - impairment charges related to goodwill or other assets; - negative impact on our relationships with customers, vendors, suppliers or contractors; - inability to retain key employees of an acquired business; and - potentially dilutive issuance of equity securities.